ROTARY FOUNDATION – SUB-COMMITTEES

 Contact: Frances Trevino

 Rotaract’s purpose is to provide young adults from 18-30 years of age the opportunity for service and development of leadership skills.
-At this time AH Rotary does not sponsor a Rotaract Club.
-Members interested in starting a Rotaract Club at University of the Incarnate Word are encouraged to contact the AH Rotary Club president.
+Members interested in starting a Rotaract Club at University of the Incarnate Word are encouraged to contact the AH Rotary Club president or Mark Papich.

 This committee seeks to inform members about the Rotary Foundation and its various programs that advance world understanding, goodwill and peace through the improvement of health, the support of education and the alleviation of poverty.
 The Foundation is a not-for-profit corporation supported solely by voluntary contributions from Rotarians and friends of the Foundation who share its vision of a better world.
 In the Rotary world, the month of November is especially focused on the Foundation as well as February which is “Have a Heart Month.”
 Various forms of recognition pertain to the levels of giving.